ldynia/archcolider/3.ViewsAndPerspectives/infrastructure/InfrastructureAndNetworking.md

 | ----        | ------        | ------              |
 | 10.0.0.0/16 | Local         | Allows for traffic between local elements |

-The lack of connection to the internet for the private subnets is intentional as no service running there should be accessable through the internet directly.
+The lack of connection to the internet for the private subnets is intentional as no service running there should be accessible through the internet directly.

 #### Internet Gateway
 The Internet Gateway (in the diagram named **igw-1**) is used to allow your route table to point to it for internet routable traffic.
-It also performs network address translation (NAT) for instances that have public IP address assigned.
+It also performs network address translation (NAT) for instances that have a public IP address assigned.

 ### Amazon Virtual Private Network
 Any on-premise system that's already in use can be connected to systems within the VPC using a secure virtual private network (VPN) connection.
 Please note, there is no need to go through the VPN for public actions such as requesting a publicly available REST endpoint on an API.
-Prefer such public end-point when they are available.
+Prefer such a public end-point when they are available.

 The VPN will connect to a VPC requiring the route table to be set in such a way that communication between the on-premise network and the VPC is possible.